kakum3/conditional-profile-card/README.md

 3. Install NPM packages: `npm install`

-Note: if you're using c9 make sure you are running in the latest version of node:
+Note: if you're using c9 make sure you are running in the latest version of node: npm run start`

-4. Build for the first time: `npm run start`
+4. Build for the first time: `

 5. Start updating the `render` function inside the `app.js` file.